archivesunleashed/Juxta-Collage/README.md

 Web archive data is a rich source for studying the recent past.
 Web archives preserve a variety of information formats, including the full text of websites to image and video information, to network links among websites in a collection, and as such, offer a plethora of opportunities to explore web archive data.

-The following tutorial will outline how to create a JUXTA collage using an image dataset generated through the [Archives Research Compute Hub (ARCH)](https://support.archive-it.org/hc/en-us/articles/360061122492-Introduction-to-the-Archive-It-Research-Services-Cloud).
+The following tutorial will outline how to create a Juxta collage using an image dataset generated through the [Archives Research Compute Hub (ARCH)](https://support.archive-it.org/hc/en-us/articles/360061122492-Introduction-to-the-Archive-It-Research-Services-Cloud).
 By transforming image data, researchers have an opportunity to explore a web archive collection interactively.

 ## What is Juxta?